astratto/knife-vcloud/README.md

     knife vc vm set disks [VM_ID] [SIZE (in MB)] (options) knife vc vm set info [VM_ID] (options) knife vc vm show VM (options)

+####Note about IDs and names
+Most commands now accept both names and IDs.
+For searches based on names, in general, _--org_ and _--vdc_ must be specified.

+The examples in this document try to use names whenever is possible.
+Keep in mind that ID-based search is still in place.

+_Example:_

+    $ knife vc vapp delete a3f81395-4eda-43b0-8677-b2d597014979
+    Note: --org and --vdc not specified, assuming VAPP is an ID Do you really want to DELETE vApp TestAppN (ID: a3f81395-4eda-43b0-8677-b2d597014979)?
+(Y/N) Y ...

 ###Configuration
 All commands accept the following options: